AngelixS/pko.map.anomaly/README.md

 <h1 align="center">Anomaly Tower</h1>

+## Description:
-The map "Anomaly" aims to be an instanced map with tower climb like features.
-The map is fixed, but the difficulty and monsters on each floor are generated and saved each time the floor maximum limit is increased.
+* The map "Anomaly" aims to be an instanced map with tower climb like features.
+The map is fixed, but the difficulty and monsters on each floor are gradually stronger from the previous floor.
+Every 5th floor will contain an extra monster that will be a mini-boss and every 10th floor will be a boss floor.
+* Players can enter solo or get help as a team, but only the players that are at that floor level will get the floor completion.

 ## Customization:
 * Enable/disable the whole map script with just a variable.